wangq/helloworld/README.md

 Error Handling
 --------------
-In case deployment does not seem to work, simply copy and paste WebHook URL into browser.
+In case deployment does not seem to work, simply copy and paste WebHook URL into the adressfield of your browser and execute.
 You should see the error message.
 For techical reasons the messages cannot be shown in Github